GregoryGreen/CyclisticBike-Share/README.md

 Casual riders tended to ride more so in the warmer months of Chicago as expected, namely June- August.
 Their participation exceeded that of the long term members.

 The days of the week also further shows that causal riders prefer to use the service during the weekends as their usage peaked then.
 The long term members conversly utilised the service more-so throughout the typical work week i.e (Monday- friday).

+**Suggestions**

+Introducing plans could attract casuals for the summer months.
+This marketing should be done during the winter months in preperation.

+Membership rates during the warmer months as well as for those who only ride on the weekends would help in targeting the casual riders more specifically.

+**Points that should be examined**

+Age and gender: This would add a dynamic to whether or not customers are being targeted across demograpic lines

+Pricing structure: The pricing not included in the  data would have give further insight to which plans are the most popular and by (how much) when comparing them.
+It would also be very effective to understanding the spending behaviour of casual user.